Your Optometrist is the first port of call for all eye related health issues

 A cataract is a clouding of the natural lens in the eye which may lead to a decrease in vision.
 This change often occurs in both eyes but may not develop at the same rate.
 Although usually age-related there are a number of other causes.
 Smoking and exposure to sunlight have been linked to formation of cataracts as well as certain medical conditions and/or medications.
 Cataracts are usually only treated if visual symptoms are significant with surgery being the only effective treatment.
 Symptoms of a cataract may include: blurry vision, increased sensitivity to glare and difficulty with vision at night.
 If you feel you are suffering from any of these symptoms or are concerned you may have cataracts please contact an eye professional.

 Floaters look like small dark strands that appear to float in front of your eyes.
-They are extremely common and normally of no significance and are more likely if you are short-sighted.
+They are extremely common and more likely if you are short-sighted.
+They are normally nothing to be concerned about, but always check with your Optometrist.
 Your brain will normally adapt to ignore them, but they are more apparent if you look at a bright background such as the clear sky or snow.

 Flashes of light are often seen as you get older.
-This is caused by vitreous traction 9 the ‘jelly’ inside the eye shrinks are you get older and can pull on the retina)
+This is caused by vitreous traction, when the ‘jelly’ inside the eye shrinks as you get older and can pull on the retina.